realDragonium/Ultraviolet/README.md

 This has implemented [tableflip](https://github.com/cloudflare/tableflip) which should make it able to reload/restart Ultraviolet without closing existing connections on Linux and macOS.
 Ultraviolet should still be usable on windows (testing purposes only pls).
 Check their [documentation](https://pkg.go.dev/github.com/cloudflare/tableflip) to know what or how.

+IMPORTANT: There is a limit of one 'parent' process.
+So when you reload Ultraviolet once you need to wait until the parent process is closed (all previous connections have been closed) before you can reload it again.

 ## Command-Line Flags